Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 ### Auto-deploy

-**Auto deploy** allows you to control if your applications should be by default automatically updated after receiving new commits.
+**Auto deploy** allows you to control if your applications should be, by default, automatically updated after receiving new commits.

 ### Start & Stop

-Start and stop section allow you to precisely set up when the environments inside the project should be deployed and cleaned up.
+The start and stop section allow you to precisely set up when the environments inside the project should be deployed and cleaned up.

 **Example use cases**